SteelCompendium/data-md-dse/Bestiary/War Spider.md

     a test, and takes no damage if they fall during the [[Jump|jump]].
 After the [[Jump|jump]], the first melee attack an ally makes on the same turn gains an edge.
 - name: Wide Back
-  effect: Two of the spider’s size 1 allies can occupy the same space while riding
+  effect: Two of the spider's size 1 allies can occupy the same space while riding
     the spider.
 abilities:
 - name: Bite